Colombia

 CASES

-T-323/2024), the Constitutional Court addressed for the first time the use of AI by a judge.
-It found that the use of AI to draft a judicial decision did not violate due process rights, as the tool did not replace judicial decision-making.
+In its August 2024 ruling (T-323/2024), the Constitutional Court addressed for the first time the use of AI by a judge.
+In that case, the plaintiff challenged a judicial decision on the basis that it openly and heavily relied on ChatGPT.
+The Court found that the use of AI to draft a judicial decision does not violate, by its own, due process rights, as long as the tool does not replace judicial decision-making.
 In the case at issue, AI merely supported the reasoning after the judge had already reached a decision.
-The Constitutional Court called on the Superior Council of the Judiciary to establish guidelines and, in the same ruling, set out guiding principles and criteria for the use of AI in the judiciary, including: (i) transparency; (ii) accountability; (iii) privacy; (iv) non-substitution of human rationality; (v) seriousness and verification; (vi) risk prevention; (vii) equality and equity; (viii) human control; (ix) ethical regulation; (x) compliance with good practices and collective standards; (xi) continuous monitoring and adaptation; and (xii) suitability.
+Nonetheless, the Constitutional Court held that the the judge should have been more transparent about the way he used AI.
+The Court called on the Superior Council of the Judiciary to establish guidelines and, in the same ruling, set out guiding principles and criteria for the use of AI in the judiciary, including: (i) transparency; (ii) accountability; (iii) privacy; (iv) non-substitution of human rationality; (v) seriousness and verification; (vi) risk prevention; (vii) equality and equity; (viii) human control; (ix) ethical regulation; (x) compliance with good practices and collective standards; (xi) continuous monitoring and adaptation; and (xii) suitability.

 The Court recognised that the source code of a public application such as CoronApp constitutes public information, particularly when the application is used to implement public policy and affects citizens’ rights.
 The Court emphasised the importance of algorithmic transparency in the public administration and observed that public access to the source code enables social oversight, helps detect potential biases or errors, and builds trust in public digital tools.
 It held that exceptions to such access must be interpreted restrictively.
 Any entity denying access must identify the precise legal basis for the exception and provide a detailed, evidence-based justification showing a real, probable, and specific harm that outweighs the public interest in disclosure.
 Notably, the Court clarified that copyright does not constitute a valid ground to deny access to public information held by public entities.
 In reaching its conclusion, the Court referenced international standards and comparative practices, noting that many jurisdictions published the source code of similar COVID-19 tracking applications to promote transparency and public confidence.